roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 It is, however, a little arduous to reproduce one against a current equipment—simple Parts Maker.
 The metal physique of lady is certainly not frail, as well as she does not experience a fatigue.
 The time is the problem.
 Installation of solar panels has theretofore not been completed.
-And withal, even if they create Masquerade​, they will have nowhere to store it.
+And withal, even if they create Masquerade, they will have nowhere to store it.

 "Uh-huh.
 Let's make one for your too and drive together?"